-PepsiCo Makes Largest Public Pre-order Of Tesla Semis At 100 Trucks
+PepsiCo Makes Largest Public Pre-Order Of Tesla Semis At 100 Trucks

 Tesla has gotten its largest order ever of Tesla Semis yet.
 Reuters reports that PepsiCo has ordered 100 of the new commercial electric semi-truck.
 The move is part of the company’s drive to decrease their carbon emissions and fuel cost, a company executive confirmed on Tuesday.

 PepsiCo joins a growing list of companies that have ordered trucks from Tesla.
-Wal-Mart has made an order and so has J.B Hunt Transport Services Inc. Food-service distribution company Sysco Corp and Budweiser have also put in their pre-order.
+Wal-Mart has made an order, and so has J.B Hunt Transport Services Inc. Food-service distribution company Sysco Corp and Budweiser have also put in their pre-order.
 According to Reuters, there have been 267 reported Tesla truck orders so far.
 But there may be companies who have put in orders but haven’t publicized that fact.

 PepsiCo plans to unleash the Tesla Semi on their ground shipping routes for snacks and beverages between their manufacturing and distribution centers.